-At some point in your life, you might be encountering stressful situations that require you to make a choice.
+In your life, you might encounter stressful situations that require you to make a choice.
 How will you be able to make informed and objective decisions?
 This article describes how statistics can help you out of your misery.

-Do you have difficulty in making decisions about personal issues and concerns?
-Chances are, you are one of those who have decision-making woes especially on personal matters that involve your emotions.
+Do you have difficulty in deciding about personal issues and concerns?
+Chances are, you are one of those who have decision-making woes, especially on personal matters that involve your emotions.
 How can this be resolved?

-Below is an example of a personal decision-making scenario that demonstrates the role of statistics in decision-making.
+Below is an example of a personal decision-making scenario that shows the role of statistics in decision-making.

 Statistics in Decision Making

 As a practicing statistician for many years, I find the experience of using some tools of statistics like the t-test rather satisfying, especially if I can use it to aid me in decision making.
-A simple addition of points given for the advantages and disadvantages of a choice may be sufficient in some circumstances, but in some in some instances, more rigorous analysis of statistical data can provide useful information.
-Statistics can also verify whether the decision made was, after all, a good one.
+A simple addition of points given for the advantages and disadvantages of a choice may be sufficient in some circumstances, but in sometimes, more rigorous analysis of statistical data can provide useful information.
+Statistics can also verify whether the decision made was a good one.

 Example Decision-Making Situation Aided by t-test

-One concrete, personal experience that demonstrates the role of statistics in decision making happened several years ago.
+One concrete, personal experience that shows the role of statistics in decision making happened several years ago.
 That decision dilemma occurred in 2005.
-I decided to buy a vehicle to meet a personal and professional need.
+I bought a vehicle to meet a personal and professional need.